 Daniela has spent more than a decade designing and facilitating social impact education programing around the world.
 Her work has ranged from running a development education travel company offering student and teacher training to designing leadership programs at the University of Oxford and serving as a Lecturer at Yale School of Management.
 Her work rethinking social entrepreneurship education led to the design of a range of education programs, a tool called the Impact Gaps Canvas (now used at universities around the world), a widely read report on Tackling Heropreneurship, and this TEDx talk summarizing her perspective on the need for systems-led leadership.

-Daniela conducted research as part of the Clore Social Leadership Programme and uncovered a trend in social entrepreneurship education and funding: more focus on was placed on innovation and social business start-up training than on helping hopeful change makers understand the system of their chosen challenge.
-She designed the Impact Gaps Canvas as a tool to help these budding change makers think like system change leaders, to learn about and then build upon the landscape of solutions already being tried.
+Daniela conducted research as part of the Clore Social Leadership Programme and uncovered a trend in social entrepreneurship education and funding: more focus was placed on innovation and social business start-up training than on helping hopeful change makers understand the system of their chosen challenge.
+As the Deputy Director of the Skoll Centre for Social Entrepreneurship, she designed new student programming initiatives based on this research, including the Leading for Impact program, “Apprenticing with a Problem” funding, and Map the System, a global competition which now running at ~40 universities around the world.
+The contest is designed around the Impact Gaps Canvas, a tool to help budding change makers better understand their chosen challenge and to learn about and then build upon the landscape of solutions already being tried.

-Prior to coming to Oxford, Daniela spent six years in Cambodia where she founded and grew a youth leadership organization, PEPY, an educational travel company, PEPY Tours, and an advocacy organisation, Learning Service.
-Daniela is co-authoring a book advocating for a ‘Learning Service’ approach to philanthropic and volunteer travel.
+Prior to her time in Oxford, Daniela spent six years in Cambodia where she founded and grew a youth leadership organization, PEPY, an educational travel company, PEPY Tours, and an advocacy organization, Learning Service.
+In 2018, the book Daniela co-authored on rethinking volunteer travel was released, and you can find that here.